-We're exposed to the risks that acquisition costs may not be recovered from product margins if policies lapse earlier than we anticipated within our pricing assumptions.
-Insurance products are also inherently exposed to anti selective lapse risks.
+We are exposed to the risk that product acquisition and set up costs may not be recovered if policies lapse earlier than we anticipated within our pricing assumptions.

 Product expenses

 Our product pricing must also take account of the future costs of product servicing, with deviations in actual costs presenting the risk of reduced product profitability.